 Shorts - Shorts may be worn in Aug., Sept., Oct., Apr., May, and June.
 They must be dress shorts, navy blue, twill.
-8th grade students only can also wear khaki shorts.
+6/7/8th grade students only can also wear khaki shorts.
 Shorts must be at or 2" above the knee.
 Styled to fit, not oversized.
+Leggings need to be worn during November, December, January, February and March under jumpers/skirts.

 Hair - All haircuts and styles must be deemed "school appropriate."
-Fad styles such as, but not limited to: Mohawks, numbers, letters, etc. are not allowed.
+Styles such as, but not limited to: Mohawks, numbers, and letters are not allowed.
 Hair must be neat, clean, and combed.
 Both boys' and girls' hair should be out of the eyes and no longer than the eyebrow.
+Boys' hair should be off the collar in the back and approximately mid-ear on the sides.
 No changes in natural hair color in any way.
-No streaking, highlighting, or alternation to natural color.
+Hairstyles should not be considered distracting as deemed by teachers or administrators.